ocadotechnology/newrelic-alerts-configurator/alerts-configurator/README.md

 # NewRelic Alerts configurator

-NewRelic Alerts configurator can be used for configuration and synchronization of NewRelic alerts for your application.
+NewRelic Alerts configurator can be used for configuration of NewRelic alerts for your application.
 Instead of defining alerts through UI you can define them in code.

 ![](images/new_relic_library_diagram.png)